 Countries: Myanmar, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, Guinea, Haiti, India, Kenya, Madagascar, Malawi, Mali, Mozambique, Namibia, Nigeria, Pakistan, Rwanda, South Africa, Tanzania, Uganda, Zambia

 Services: Technical Assistance, Assessment, Applied Technology, Monitoring, Evaluation, and Research, Program Development, Strategic Planning, Training, Quality Assurance and Improvement, Capacity Development, Knowledge Management

-Technical Expertise: Family Planning & Reproductive Health, Health Systems Strengthening, Immunization, Infectious Diseases, Maternal Health, Newborn and Child Health , Nutrition, Research, Monitoring, and Evaluation, Social and Behavior Change
+Technical Expertise: Maternal, Newborn & Child Health, Applied Technology, Family Planning & Reproductive Health, Health Information Systems, Health Systems Strengthening, Immunization, Infectious Diseases, Nutrition, Research, Monitoring, and Evaluation, Social and Behavior Change

 The Maternal and Child Survival Program is a global USAID Cooperative Agreement to introduce and support high-impact health interventions with a focus on 24 high-priority countries with the ultimate goal of ending preventable child and maternal deaths within a generation.
 The Program is focused on ensuring that all women, newborns, and children most in need have equitable access to quality health care services to save lives.